tarwn/lessthandot-hugo/blogs/content/posts/2012-12-03-sargable-queries.md

 a

-Now let&#8217;s take a look at how we can make the case sensitive search sargable
+Now let's take a look at how we can make the case sensitive search sargable

 First create this table and insert some data